 Ross Bay Beach: This popular pebbly beach is filled with driftwood and offers lots of great spots to lay a picnic blanket down to enjoy the ocean views.
 On the far east side of the beach, there is a small sandy bay with large rocks and tide pools that are great for kids of all ages to explore.

-Gonzales Beach: With soft sand and gentle lapping waves, warmer shallows and surrounded by jaw-dropping homes, this little neighbourhood beach is a must visit while you’re in the area, especially if you’re at Barkley Manor Executive, just five minutes away!
+Gonzales Beach: With soft sand and gentle lapping waves, warmer shallows and surrounded by jaw-dropping homes, this little neighbourhood beach is a must visit while you’re in the area!

 Eats in the Area